raicabogdan/mod_ishttps/README.md

 ## mod_ishttps - reverse proxy / ballancer proxy module which helps set the https header, port and schema when terminating SSL at the proxy level.

-This is a strip down version of mod_rpaf which no longer works properly on apache 2.4, however the problem is only related to the IP related, setting https, https_port and https server_scheme still works fine.
+This is a strip down version of mod_rpaf which no longer works properly on apache 2.4, however the problem is only related to the IPs, setting https, https_port and https server_scheme still works fine.

 ### Summary